top of page

 Upcoming Classes

-Sept 12th Herbalism for Beginners (Friday) $25
+January 10th Herbalism for Beginners (Saturday 10:30 am). $25

 This is a great class to start you on your journey of understanding herbalism at a deeper level- not just a cookie cutter list of herbs to memorize.
 This is a class about laying the foundation for understanding western herbalism and how to categorize herbs.
 In this class we will talk about how to choose herbs based on their energetics- cooling, warming, moistening, drying.
 We'll learn about many of the categories of herbs based on their properties and get a feel for some of the vocabulary you might come across in books.
 We will meet a few of our best allies and learn the basics of how to use them.

-Sept 19th Supporting Gut Health & How it Impacts Allergies, Autoimmune and Inflammation (Friday) $25
+January 18th Supporting Gut Health & How it Impacts Allergies, Autoimmune and Inflammation (Sunday 1:30 pm) $25

 The root of all disease begins in the gut.
 We'll talk about why gut health is so important for reducing your hay fever symptoms, you aches and pains, your mental health outlook, as well as the impact on autoimmune conditions.